 GRAND RIVER CONSERVATION AUTHORITY

-Banks adjacent to rivers and creeks are very slippery and, when combined with cold, fast-moving water, pose a serious hazard.
-Parents are encouraged to remind their children of the risks associated with these hazards and keep pets away from all water bodies.
+The public is encouraged to exercise caution around all local waterways.
+Banks adjacent to rivers and creeks are very slippery and, when combined with fast-moving water, pose a serious hazard.
+Parents are reminded to keep their children and pets away from all watercourses.

 This message will remain in effect until noon on Friday, September 24, 2021.
 Updated flood messages will be issued as conditions develop and updated forecast information becomes available.